pani3610/scrimba-webdev-primer/notes.md

     ```css
         float : left;
     ```
-    But this raises a warning as faking an element float makes its display property as block.
+    But this raises a warning as making an element float makes its display property as block.
     + arrange the tags with no space in the html file.
     Instead of this
     ```html